 Atropine drops are a pharmaceutical solution that was originally intended simply for stimulating pupil dilation for various kinds of eye examinations.
 Surprisingly, it was found that extremely low doses actually slow down the progression of myopia by about 50%, without any dramatic side effects.
 Even more suprisingly, new research suggests that Atropine may be effective at preventing Myopia in pre-myopic children altogether.

 MULTIFOCAL CONTACT LENSES

 Soft, multifocal contact lenses can be used during the day to subtly change the medium and distance visual power in order to change the overall focus of the eyes.
 By having clear retinal focus for one part of vision, while defocusing other peripheral zones, our visual system is subtly altered in a way that slows down the progression of myopia.
 A recent clinical study in 2016 demonstrated a 70% reduction in myopia progression.

 OUR PATIENTS ARE SAYING ABOUT US

 Meet Our Myopia Control

-Dr. Rosen is the Myopia Control Eye Doctor at Rosen Optometry.
-He is proud to provide the highest quality pediatric eye care for patients in St. Louis, Missouri.
+Dr. Tary is the Myopia Control Eye Doctor at Rosen Optometry.
+She is proud to provide the highest quality pediatric eye care for patients in St. Louis, Missouri.